the-jake-z/uacs315/notes/Chapter 3.md

 			 - Beta Release
 			 - Release Candidates (Microsoft, for example)
 	 - Testing Workflow
-		 - Testing is the responsibility of
+		 - Testing is the responsibility of:
 			 - Every developer and maintainer
 			 - The quality assurance team (QA)
 		 - All artifacts from all phases must be traceable